Skip to content

 What makes the Degree in Professional Policing at the University of Worcester special?

-Though this degree is primarily designed for students wishing to pursue a career in the police service via the ‘Pre-Degree Route (PPD)’ the course is also suitable for students wishing to work in other related areas, for example; the National Crime Agency, probation service, military police, private security industry, civil service, local authority, banking and similar organisations where investigative or practical legal knowledge are required.
-The degree has a currency of 5 years following graduation, for recruitment in to policing via the PPD route.
+Though this degree is primarily designed for students wishing to pursue a career as a police officer, the course is also suitable for students wishing to work in other law enforcement or investigative roles, for example; the National Crime Agency, Probation Service, Prison Service, local authority, banking and similar organisations where investigative or practical legal knowledge are required.
+The degree has a currency of 5 years following graduation, for police officer recruitment via the PPD route.

-Areas of study will include response policing, community policing, public protection and the investigation of crime.
+You will study response policing, community policing, public protection and criminal investigation strategies and techniques, including suspect interviewing.
 Policing strategies and models will be explored with an evidence-based approach throughout to embed research-based and critical thinking into operational decision-making, problem-solving and police practice.
 You’ll learn policing and criminological concepts to explain, prevent and detect crime, criminality and victimisation and will understand how these underpin both criminal justice practice and policing practice in England and Wales.
-You will practice applying your new knowledge in simulated practical policing scenarios, whilst wearing the police uniform to really give you the immersive learning experience.
+You will practice applying your new knowledge in simulated practical policing scenarios on campus and at the local West Mercia Police Headquarters, whilst wearing the police uniform, to really give you the immersive learning experience.

-You’ll also have the opportunity to volunteer with local organisations, including the local police service, West Mercia Police, as a Special Constable or member of police staff; building on your practical experience throughout your studies.
-You'll learn from specialist practitioners and real-world experience, so you'll get a genuine taste of the work police officers perform on a day-to-day basis and work you could be doing after you graduate.
+You’ll also have the opportunity to develop communication and team working skills at our Lakeside Campus Days, where you will take part in outdoor activities as a team and you have the choice to volunteer with local organisations, including West Mercia Police, as a Special Constable or member of police staff; building on your practical experience throughout your studies.
+You'll learn from lecturers who are all retired officers with real-world experience, so you'll get a genuine taste of the work policing entails on a day-to-day basis and the type of work you could be doing after you graduate.

 Overview